top of page

 Market crashes can feel like financial earthquakes, shaking investor confidence and sparking fear.
 Yet, at Seaview Investment Managers, with over $2 billion in assets under management, we see these moments as potential turning points for savvy investors.
 History shows that market downturns often create unique opportunities for those who act strategically.
 This Smart Fact explores why crashes can be hidden gems and how to position yourself to capitalize on them.

-A market crash is a rapid, significant decline in asset prices, often triggered by economic shocks, geopolitical events, or speculative bubbles bursting.
-For example, the 2008 financial crisis saw the S&P 500 drop 57% from its peak, while the 2020 COVID-19 crash caused a 34% plunge in just weeks.
-These events spark panic, but they also reset valuations, creating entry points for long-term gains.
+A market crash is a rapid and significant decline in asset prices.
+These declines are often triggered by economic shocks, geopolitical events, or speculative bubbles bursting.
+For example, during the 2008 financial crisis, the S&P 500 dropped 57% from its peak.
+Similarly, the 2020 COVID-19 crash caused a 34% plunge in just a few weeks.
+These events spark panic, but they also reset valuations.
+This creates entry points for long-term gains.

-1. Undervalued Assets: Crashes often push high-quality stocks and bonds below their intrinsic value.
-In 2008, companies like Apple and JPMorgan Chase traded at steep discounts, rewarding investors who bought during the turmoil.
+Market crashes often push high-quality stocks and bonds below their intrinsic value.
+In 2008, companies like Apple and JPMorgan Chase traded at steep discounts.
+Investors who bought during this turmoil were rewarded.
 By 2018, Apple’s stock had risen over 700% from its crisis low.

-2. Market Corrections: Crashes prune excess speculation, realigning prices with fundamentals.
+Crashes prune excess speculation.
+They realign prices with fundamentals.
 This creates a healthier market environment for long-term growth.

-3. Higher Yields: In fixed income, crashes can elevate bond yields as prices fall, offering attractive income streams for patient investors.
+In fixed income, crashes can elevate bond yields as prices fall.
+This offers attractive income streams for patient investors.

-4. Forced Selling Creates Bargains: Institutional liquidations or margin calls during crashes can drive prices lower than justified, offering deals for those with cash or courage.
+Institutional liquidations or margin calls during crashes can drive prices lower than justified.
+This creates opportunities for those with cash or courage.

 Historical Proof Points

-• 1987 Black Monday: The Dow dropped 22.6% in a single day, yet markets recovered within two years, rewarding those who stayed invested.
+• 1987 Black Monday: The Dow dropped 22.6% in a single day.
+However, markets recovered within two years, rewarding those who stayed invested.

-• Dot-Com Bust (2000-2002): The NASDAQ fell 78%, but companies like Amazon emerged stronger, delivering massive returns for early investors.
+• Dot-Com Bust (2000-2002): The NASDAQ fell 78%.
+Yet, companies like Amazon emerged stronger, delivering massive returns for early investors.

 • 2008 Financial Crisis: Investors who bought at the March 2009 low saw the S&P 500 gain over 400% by 2020.